 How can people-focused community development create holistic, long-term change?

-Working for over 20 years with the Mission of Alto Cayma (on the outskirts of Arequipa, the second largest city in Perú), we have developed a network of connections, partners, and resources that empower change agents to build model community outreach and development.
+Working for over 25 years with Father Alexander “Alex” Busuttil and the Mission of Alto Cayma (on the outskirts of Arequipa, the second largest city in Perú), we have developed a network of connections, partners, and resources that empower change agents to build model community outreach and development.

 Our efforts are ever-evolving and diverse, with past projects including: